-...
-I said, "No, but all my friends in high school they fine working...I never wanted
+I said, 'No,' but all my friends in high school they fine working . . .
+I never wanted to sit and do nothing, I wanted to do something.
+And so they couldn't do anything-I signed up already.

 Kupuna Makanani continued to work while she attended school.
-She worked only on weekends and during vacations:
+She worked only on weekends and during vacations.

-...Every summer I would go work.
+Every summer I would go work.
 What we had [was] office work at the coffee building, we had different things that you could go.
 But, because my family didn't want me to go work, I stayed in class.
-And unless on Fridays, this was every Fridays they could go.
+And unless on Fridays, this was every Friday they could go.
 The boys would put up barbwire, you know all the kinds at beaches and whatever you had to work and the girls could go work in the office or where ever work was needed.
-Yeah...so it was like...but it was good because I got to work.
+Yeah . . . so it was like . . . but it was good because I got to work.